Reviews You Can Rely On

 How Many Handsets Do You Need?

-Depending on the size of your home or office, you may want or need to build a network of handsets based off of a single base unit.
-If this is part of your plan then there are a number of specs listed in our comparison chart you'll want to pay particular attention to.
+Depending on the size of your home or office, you may want or need to build a network of handsets based on a single base unit.
+If this is part of your plan, then there are several specs listed in our comparison chart that you'll want to pay particular attention to.
 First, check how many expandable handsets each model can handle.
 It is also important to note the listed obstructed range because each handset will be separated into different rooms; or if you're planning a new phone system for an open office setting, the unobstructed range is more pertinent.
 We further discuss the merits of the highest-performing phones in our Range metric.

 Are You Hard of Sight or Hearing?

-A cordless phone can be much easier to use for folks who are hard of sight or hearing.
-Physical buttons — especially illuminated buttons with a large font — are easier to read and press than touch-screen buttons.
-We've highlighted our favorite options in our Ease of Use metric, which takes into account a number of key characteristics and ranks models according to overall user-friendliness.
+A cordless phone can be much easier for folks who are hard of sight or hearing.
+Physical buttons — especially illuminated ones with large font — are easier to read and press than touch-screen buttons.
+We've highlighted our favorite options in our Ease of Use metric, which considers several key characteristics and ranks models according to overall user-friendliness.
 For folks who are hard of hearing, we have also ranked every model based on the clarity of a phone call in our Sound Quality metric.

 cordless phone - the at&t bl102 is simple and easy to use.